wikimedia/wvui/readme.md

   typed, their contents usually can be inferred.
 - Favor type inference for locals rather than explicit typing.
 Locals are unlikely to have incorrect typing assumptions and the verbosity of typing is usually a hindrance.
-- Use TypeScript typing where available, JSDocs where not.
+- Use TypeScript typing where available, JSDoc typing where not.
+Avoid typing both as this is verbose and the docs may be incorrect.

-### Storybook flow
+### Storybook workflow

 As the primary development flow WVUI uses [Storybook](https://storybook.js.org/docs/guides/guide-vue/) which allows developing UI components in isolation without worrying about